coronalabs/corona/CONTRIBUTING.md

 Copy of CLA can be found in [CLA.md](CLA.md).
 You will be asked to sign CLA with your Github account when submitting each pull request.

-Make sure you have rights to submitted code.
+Make sure you have the rights to the submitted code.
 Meaning you wrote it yourself.
 If code requires attribution, make sure to provide it.

 ## General guidelines for contributing